zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### QuickStartWorldPassword
 - Description: Set the quick start world password
 - Default Value:

+### IsOpenServer
+- Description: Set if hosted server is opened allowing other players to connect to the server.
+- Default Value: False

+### IsPublicServer
+- Description: Set the hosted server is public and listed.
+- Default Value: False

+### IsServer
+- Description: Set if server is public
+- Default Value: False

+### IsJoinServer
+- Description: Join a server instead of hosting a server automatically.
+- Default Value: False

+### JoinServerUrl
+- Description: Set the join server URL.
+This can be an IP address or a web url if hosted server can resolve from a url.
+- Default Value:

+### JoinServerPort
+- Description: Set the join server URL.
+This can be an IP address or a web url if hosted server can resolve from a url.
+- Default Value: 2456

 ### QuickStartEnabled
 - Description: Enable Quick start